-David R. Horn has served as our Chief Financial Officer since May 2020.
+David Horn has served as our Chief Financial Officer and Treasurer since May 2020.
 Prior to joining us, Mr. Horn was with Morgan Stanley, an investment bank and financial services company, from May 2007 to May 2020, where he served as a Managing Director in the Global Healthcare Group within the Investment Banking Department.
 From May 2003 to May 2007, Mr. Horn served as a Principal at Montgomery & Co., LLC, a provider of merger and acquisition and private placement services.
 He holds an A.B. in Politics from Princeton University and an M.B.A. from Stanford University Graduate School of Business.

-Elona Kogan has served as our General Counsel and Secretary since November 2020.
-Prior to joining us, Ms. Kogan served as General Counsel and Secretary of Selecta Biosciences, Inc., a clinical-stage biotechnology company, from March 2019 to August 2020.
+Elona Kogan has served as our General Counsel and Corporate Secretary since November 2020.
+Prior to joining us, Ms. Kogan served as General Counsel and Corporate Secretary of Selecta Biosciences, Inc., a clinical-stage biotechnology company, from March 2019 to August 2020.
 From July 2016 to April 2017, Ms. Kogan served as General Counsel and Head of Government Relations at ARIAD Pharmaceuticals, Inc., a rare disease oncology company, where she was a key executive through the acquisition of the company by Takeda Pharmaceuticals Company Limited.
 Ms. Kogan led the legal and government affairs functions of Avanir Pharmaceuticals, Inc., a publicly traded pharmaceutical company, from May 2011 to August 2015, until its acquisition by Otsuka Pharmaceutical Co.
 Ltd. Prior roles included positions of increasing responsibility at King Pharmaceuticals, Inc., Bristol-Myers Squibb, and Bergen Brunswig Corporation.
-Ms. Kogan is also a member of the board of Cardax, Inc. and serves as the Chairperson of the Compensation Committee and a member of the Audit Committee.
 Ms. Kogan is a graduate of the SCALE program at Southwestern University School of Law.
 Ms. Kogan graduated cum laude from Columbia University, Barnard College, with a B.A. in Economics.